Convert your website to an app, design custom screens, engage users, and track insights — all with Twinr.

 Home » Blogs » What Is Apple’s ATT Framework and How It Affects App Tracking

-By Gaurav Parvadiya | Last Updated On January 1st, 2026
+By Gaurav Parvadiya | Last Updated On January 6th, 2026

 Apple App Tracking Transparency (ATT) has flipped mobile marketing upside down.
 If your app still relies on IDFA, your growth is at risk.
 Here’s how Twinr helps you win without invasive tracking.

 Apple’s App Tracking Transparency (ATT) framework has caused a fundamental change in mobile marketing.
-If your growth plan relies on tracking techniques centered around the IDFA, then you are in a new unclear situation.
+If your growth plan relies on tracking techniques centered around the IDFA, then you are in a new, unclear situation.
 Without a growth plan, the new privacy changes will threaten your audience understanding, attribution, and revenue.
 But what if you could not only adapt but succeed during these new privacy changes?
-This is what innovative app developers and marketers are starting to do, using privacy respecting, no-code engagement strategies to establish a strong working relationship.
+This is what innovative app developers and marketers are starting to do, using privacy-respecting, no-code engagement strategies to establish a strong working relationship.
 Twinr’s innovative strategies are at the center of this change.

 The introduction of ATT (Apple Tracking Transparency) in Apple’s iOS 14.5 update gives users the ability to opt in or out of having an app track them through the IDFA (Identifier for Advertisers).
 This allows a user to give or deny permission to particular companies to track their activity across different apps and websites.
 This change allows a user the ability to control their privacy, which Apple, along with the rest of the world, has been trying to protect.
 This also relates to the privacy concerns that led to the creation of the GDPR and CCPA.
-According to the McKinsey, “privacy concerns” is the leading cause of markting and advertising “trust” in a brand that proves to care about the data being tracked.
+According to McKinsey, “privacy concerns” is the leading cause of marketing and advertising “trust” in a brand that proves to care about the data being tracked.

 Because of ATT, marketers can no longer track users through the IDFA, assist users in reaching their desired goals, and track in-game (or app) behaviors.
-Currently, 50% of app users choose to opt out of being tracked and users’ data is lost to marketers.
+Currently, 50% of app users choose to opt out of being tracked, and users’ data is lost to marketers.
 A significant portion of tracking data is no longer obtainable, leading to an increasing importance of relying on context and consent data to be successful.

 Power shift alert: Apple’s ATT is about privacy, yes, but it’s also a long term play to reconfigure how brands are designed to work with users.
 ATT is giving an advantage to brands that can thrive without having to rely on invasive or unethical tracking.